At a Glance

 ✨Tip Number 3

-Prepare for situational interview questions by thinking of specific examples from your past experience that showcase your problem-solving skills and ability to work under pressure, as these are crucial for a Financial Crime Analyst role.
+Prepare for situational interview questions by thinking of specific examples from your past experience where you successfully identified or mitigated financial crime risks.
+This will showcase your problem-solving skills and practical knowledge.

 ✨Tip Number 4